daviddewhurst/daviddewhurst.github.io/lppl/index.md

 + Explicit PRNG state (reproducibility)
 + Algebraic sum types (`std::variant`) everywhere instead of boxing (`std::any`)

-Open-source (LGPL3), all source available at [this webpage](https://gitlab.com/drdewhurst/lppl/-/tree/develop).
+It's open-source and available at [this webpage](https://gitlab.com/drdewhurst/lppl/-/tree/develop).
 There's lots of [documentation](./docs/index.html)!
 You can also download the latest [tagged version](./distros/lppl-vlatest.zip) of the source, or see [all versions](./distros/index.md).

+> :warning: Versions of `lppl` greater than v0.9.0 will change licenses from LGPL3 to GPL3.

 ### Examples